Schiff7/karaage/README.md

   Run build scripts (react-scripts build) will make `gen.constructor.name !== 'GeneratorFunction'` wrong.
 The `gen.constructor.name` returned something unknown to me.
 In place of it `Object.prototype.toString.call(gen)` work well for me.

+* 2019-04-28

+  The [immutable-js](https://github.com/immutable-js/immutable-js) makes it hard for me to draw a line between immutable collections and vanilla JS data structure.